cornelius/given_filesystem/README.md

 ```

 The activation with `use_given_filesystem` gives you fine-grained control
-about how the test directories are handled.
-It takes a parameter to keep the
+about in which scope the test directories are created.
+It takes a parameter to
-created test files around:
+optionally keep the created test files around:

 ```ruby
 use_given_filesystem( :keep_files => true )